Mexico City Metropolitan Cathedral: Chapel of the Holy Angels and Archangels

 The Chapel of the Holy Angels and Archangels (Capilla de los Ángeles) was finished in 1665 with Baroque altarpieces decorated with Solomonic columns.
 It is dedicated to the Archangel Michael, who is depicted as a medieval knight.
 It contains a large main altarpiece with two smaller altarpieces both decorated by Juan Correa.
 The main altarpiece is dedicated to the seven archangels, who are represented by sculptures, in niches surrounding images of Saint Joseph, Mary and Christ.
 Above this scene are the Holy Spirit and God the Father.
 The left-hand altarpiece is of similar design and is dedicated to the Guardian Angel, whose sculpture is surrounded with pictures arranged to show the angelic hierarchy.
 To the left of this, a scene shows Saint Peter being released from prison, and to the right, Saul, later Saint Paul, being knocked from his horse, painted by Juan Correa in 1714.
 The right-hand altarpiece is dedicated to the Guardian Angel of Mexico.

 Chapel of Saints Cosme and Damian

 The Chapel of Saints Cosme and Damian (Capilla de San Cosme y San Damián) was built because these two saints were commonly invoked during a time when New Spain suffered from the many diseases brought by the Conquistadors.
 The main altarpiece is Baroque, probably built in the 17th century.
-Oil paintings on wood contain scenes from physician saints, and are attributed to painter Sebastian Lopez Davalos, during the second half of the 17th century.
+Oil paintings on wood contain scenes from physician saints and are attributed to painter Sebastián López Dávalos, during the second half of the 17th century.
 The chapel contains one small altarpiece which came from the Franciscan church in Zinacantepec, to the west of Mexico City, and is dedicated to the birth of Jesus.